arjunkathuria/decks/readme.md

 the deck is a keynote file. other formats and links will be available shortly

+UPDATE 0:

+The PDF format for the [WIP] deck was added.

 #### Code

 the code used for the deck can be found [here at this repo][ml_code]